Leroy Edwards

+Leroy Harry Edwards (April 11, 1914 – August 25, 1971) was an American basketball player.
+He played professionally for Oshkosh All-Stars of the National Basketball League and is widely regarded as one of the greatest players of the pre-NBA era.
+His nicknames included "Cowboy" and "Lefty".

+Edwards was an NCAA All-American at the University of Kentucky.
+Edwards played his first year after college for the Indianapolis U.S. Tires in the Midwest Basketball Conference, the predecessor to the NBL.
+In 1936, he signed his first pro contract with the Oshkosh All-Stars, where he played for thirteen years.
+In an era and league where scoring was considerably lower (owing to having no shot clock and slower play), Edwards helped the All-Stars to two NBL championships while winning the Most Valuable Player award three times and being an All-NBL selection eight times (six First Team, two Second Team).
+Edwards scored 3,221 career points, which ranks second in NBL history behind only Bobby McDermott.
+Edwards retired in 1949, the same year the NBL ceased operations by merging with the BAA to form the NBA.

 High school

 Edwards was a center who starred at Arsenal Technical High School in Indianapolis, Indiana.
 Back then, he was known as the "East Side Terror", and it was between his sophomore and junior years that he learned how to do a hook shot after watching a barn-storming basketball team perform the feat.
 He played for the varsity team in 1930–31, 1931–32 and 1932–33, leading the team in scoring his final two seasons while also helping to win the Indianapolis City Crown all three of his varsity seasons.
 Edwards was an all-state player who twice led the North Central Conference in scoring and also led Arsenal to the state quarterfinals as a junior in an era when there were no divisional breakdowns based on school enrollment.
 In his senior season of 1932–33, Arsenal Tech lost in the sectional final against Shortridge High School, a team they had beaten twice during the regular season, but still finished the year with a 22–3 record.